 The Disney California Adventure Food & Wine Festival at the Disneyland Resort is back for another year of tasty treats and special events.
-I had the chance to attend the opening weekend in 2018 to get a first look at the fun that Disneyland has to offer festival-goers this year.
+I had the chance to attend opening day in 2019 to get a first look at the fun that Disneyland is offering festival-goers this year (I also attended several days in 2018).
 If you are thinking of planning a Disneyland visit this spring to check out Disneyland’s version of the Food & Wine Festival, here are the details you need to know to make the most of a trip.

 Disneyland Food and Wine Festival Basics

 When.
-Disneyland’s Food and Wine Festival takes place in early spring every year, usually spanning the spring break periods of most West Coast schools.
-In 2018, the festival dates run from March 2 until April 12.
-Unlike in some years past, the Festival is happening daily — not just on weekends — so more visitors can enjoy the food and events.
+Disneyland’s Food and Wine Festival takes place in early spring every year, usually spanning the spring break periods of most U.S. schools.
+In 2019, the festival dates run longer than ever – from March 1 until April 23.
+The Festival is now happening daily and not just on weekends as was the case a few years ago, so even more visitors can enjoy the food and events.

 Where.
 Food & Wine is located entirely within Disney California Adventure park (DCA).
-The bulk of the activity is along the pier area, starting in front of the entrance to A Bug’s Land and extending past Goofy’s Sky School to the Festival Beer Garden.
-There is also a mini-hub of additional festival marketplaces, one stage, and a special spot for Annual Passholders in Hollywood Land as well, so don’t miss this location.
-If you want to visit attractions in Disneyland park the same day you visit Food & Wine, remember you’ll need a park hopper ticket.
+The bulk of the activity is along the pier area, starting just past Carthay Circle Theater and extending past Goofy’s Sky School to the Festival Beer Garden.
+There is an additional mini-hub with an additional festival marketplace and one stage in Hollywood Land as well, so don’t miss this location.
+If you want to visit attractions in Disneyland park the same day you visit Food & Wine, remember that you’ll need a park hopper ticket.

 Cost.
 There is no cost for attending the basic events in the festival.
 The festival marketplaces and stages are open to anyone with a park ticket to DCA for the day.
 However, there are a number of special events like celebrity chef demonstrations, wine and beer tastings, Sweet Sundays and more, that cost extra.
 Reservations are usually required for these special ticket events as well.
-And, of course budget for food and drink purchases!
+And, of course budget for food and drink purchases at the festival marketplaces!
+Keep reading to find out how to save money on your food selections.

 What to Do, Eat & Drink at the Disney California Adventure Food & Wine Festival